learn-co-curriculum/phase-4-syllabus-flex-40-week/README.md

 be using that same stack for your final project.

 Details for the project can be found in the Milestones module.

+## Week 36

+Take a break!
+You've come a long way.
+Take some time to process everything you've learned so far and give yourself a well-deserved rest!
+You'll be refreshed and ready to tackle your capstone project!